VQAssessment/DOVER/README.md

 # Training: Adapt DOVER to your video quality dataset!

-Now you can employ ***head-only transfer*** of DOVER to get dataset-specific VQA prediction heads.
+Now you can employ ***head-only/end-to-end transfer*** of DOVER to get dataset-specific VQA prediction heads.

+We still recommend **head-only** transfer.
 As we have evaluated in the paper, this method has very similar performance with *end-to-end transfer* (usually 1%~2% difference), but will require **much less** GPU memory, as follows:

 ```shell
     python transfer_learning.py -t $YOUR_SPECIFIED_DATASET_NAME$